danielseaton/GeneListDB/README.md

 ```

 list_name should be a unique identifier. locus IDs should be of the standard form (e.g. AT1G09570 for PHYA).
 PMID is the pubmed ID of the associated paper (if relevant).

+## Creating a new database

+Choose the name for the database by editing the 'initialise_table_schema.py' script (default is "GeneListDB.db"), then running it.
+Gene lists can then be added as described above